noahadvs/yakuake-breeze_perfect_dark/README.md

 git fetch origin && git pull
 ```

 There are scripts in the `customizations` folder that you can use to customize the theme.
-Inkscape must be installed in order for them to work.